 - Watersheds and Water Quality

-Otonabee Conservation is pleased to host the annual Discovery Days weekend of outdoor activities the entire family will enjoy.
-Discovery Days are held on select weekends throughout the summer months at the Warsaw Caves Conservation Area and Campground and Beavermead Campground.
-The activities are free with general day use admission and pre-registration is not required.
+In previous years, Otonabee Conservation has hosted Discovery Days events that include a variety of family-friendly outdoor activities held on select weekends throughout the summer months.
+Discovery Days has been held at the Warsaw Caves Conservation Area and Beavermead Campground.
+Activities are free with general day use admission and pre-registration is not required.

 General Environmental Education Programs